oraweechan/oraweechan/README.md

 ## Welcome to my GitHub! 👋

 I'm an Accountant turned Software Engineer.
 I graduated from the Software Engineering Immersive program at General Assembly, where I refined my skills as a full-stack developer.
-I am eager to find my place on a collaborative team of talented individuals where I can continue expanding my knowledge and developing new skills.
+I am eager to find my place on a collaborative team of talented individuals where I can continue to expand my knowledge and develop new skills.
 I have an eye for detail and love to develop and design.
 Being able to combine logic and creativity to create applications and solve problems is fun!<br>

 When I am not coding, I spend my time playing with my dog, playing video games, watching anime, and baking.